Dairy Market & Valuation | Kiwifruit Market

 The size, standard of improvements, location and soil types are key factors in determining saleability and value.
 The subdivision potential and house site allowances provide additional value over and above the productive base and also reflect a degree of liquidity of security.

-Kiwifruit Orchard values have continued to strengthen on the back of record green (Hayward) payout levels ($5.23 2013/14; reducing to $4.35 per tray 2016, although forecasting around $5.0/tray for 2017 crop based on low volumes.
-There continues to be confidence in the new gold (G3) variety with good productivity and tolerance to the disease, Psa.
+Kiwifruit Orchard values have continued to strengthen driven by the confidence in the new gold (G3) variety with good productivity and tolerance to the disease, Psa.